failmap/failmap/README.md

     coverage html
     open htmlcov/index.html

+Pytest allows to drop into Python debugger when a tests fails.
+To enable run:

+    tox -- --pdb

 # Direnv / Virtualenv

 This project has [direnv](https://direnv.net/) configuration to automatically manage the Python virtual environment.
 Install direnv and run `direnv allow` to enable.